Pink Salt Recipe for Weight Loss: Truth vs. Hype

 Does pink Himalayan salt have special health benefits?

-Pink salt does contain trace minerals, and that’s why it gets marketed as a “better” salt.
+Pink salt does contain trace minerals (iron, potassium, magnesium, calcium), and that's why it gets marketed as a "better" salt.

-In real life, though, those minerals are in very small amounts—and the salt itself is still mostly sodium chloride (as noted earlier).
+In real life, those minerals are in very small amounts — and the salt itself is still mostly sodium chloride (as noted earlier).
+You'd need to eat absurd quantities of pink salt to get meaningful mineral intake, at which point you'd have a far bigger sodium problem.

-So if you prefer pink salt for taste, texture, or the vibe, that’s totally fine.
-Just treat it like any other salt.
+So if you prefer pink salt for taste, texture, or the aesthetic, that's totally fine.
+Just treat it like any other salt when it comes to health.

 Can a pink salt drink support weight loss indirectly?